NachoMarcecaQA/portfolioqa/README.md

 # PORTFOLIO
 This is my QA portfolio.
-[Nacho Marceca PORTFOLIO](https://github.com/NachoMarcecaQA/portfolioqa/)
+And it is also a Testing project, testing this portfolio :D [Nacho Marceca PORTFOLIO](https://github.com/NachoMarcecaQA/portfolioqa/)

 ## BUILT WITH